MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 - Gender
 - Geography

-The datasets are attached in this repository.
+The datasets are attached in this repository (zip file).

 ## Introduction